phacops/gc/README.md

 ${HOME}/.config/gcrc
 ${HOME/.gcrc
 ```

-should be a valid json file with `gc_username`, `gc_password`, and `watch_dir`
+It should be a valid json file.
+Valid keys are `gc_username`, `gc_password`, and
-set.
-The first two variables are Garmin Connect credentials, the last one is
+`watch_dir`.
+The first two variables are Garmin Connect credentials, the last
-where the Garmin device is mounted.
+one is where the Garmin device is mounted.
+If some of these variables are not
+set, the user will be prompted to type them.

 Example:
 ```